Saulosi Cichlid (Chindongo)

 Water Quality: As endemic to Lake Malawi, the water must have a high and stable pH (7.8-8.6).
 Important requirement is a powerful oxygenator or strong surface movement to avoid oxygen deficiencies.

-Aquarium Reproduction: Maternal mouthbrooder.
+Aquarium Breeding: Maternal mouthbrooder.
 Very easy.
 The male guides the female on the sandy bottom of his nest and by vibrating fertilizes the newly released eggs, which the female swallows.
 Isolation of the female recommended to save the young.

 Risks and Diseases: Hyper sensitive to intestinal blockages (Malawi Bloat) if it ingests protein frozen food (brine shrimp, bloodworms) intended for tankmates.
 Highly endangered in nature (IUCN status critically endangered).